mcr/ietf-lamps-rfc7030est-clarifications/rfc7030est-clarify.md

 --- abstract

-This document updates RFC7030: Enrollment over Secure Transport (EST) to resolve some errata that was reported, and which has proven to have interoperability when RFC7030 has been extended.
+This document updates RFC7030: Enrollment over Secure Transport (EST) to resolve some errata that was reported, and which has proven to cause interoperability issues when RFC7030 was extended.

-This document deprecates the specification of "Content-Transfer-Encoding" headers for EST endpoints, providing a way to do this in an upward compatible way.
+This document deprecates the specification of "Content-Transfer-Encoding" headers for EST endpoints.
 This document fixes some syntactical errors in ASN.1 that was presented.

 --- middle